-4.16 Once recycling (52%) and exempt sites (13%) have been removed from the arisings, the remainder is deposited into landfills to enable the reclamation of these sites.
-The estimate is that this is around 400,000tpa (391,295tpa).
-Table N of Appendix 1 shows the County Council's own assessment of inert landfill capacity.
+4.18 Once recycling (57%) and exempt sites (13%) have been removed from the arisings, the remainder will need to be deposited into landfills to enable the reclamation of these sites.
+The estimate is that this is around 400,000tpa (391,295tpa) although recent years have shown an actual level of disposal to landfill significantly greater than this.
+Table Q of Appendix 1 shows the County Council's own assessment of inert landfill capacity.
 The predicted inputs have been calculated through the use of averages but its primary usefulness is to provide an indication of the lifespan of each quarry to show when, currently, permitted capacity will decline.
 Averages were used because of the marked variability in the inputs of inert waste in to landfills, for example, Huncote Quarry varied from 204,990 tonnes in one year to 86,932 tonnes in another year.
-Using the estimate of 400,000tpa and the average inputs contained in the table, the following shortfalls will occur at the key years, assuming that provision of recycling capacity remains constant.
+To achieve 70% recovery of C&D wastes maximum inputs to landfill of some 335,000 tpa (335,395) will be required.
+Using the estimate of 335,000tpa and the average inputs contained in Table Q, including permitted capacities, the following shortfalls will occur at the key years, assuming that provision of recycling capacity remains constant.